 Being involved in a motorcycle accident almost always leads to injuries.
 You may escape an incident mostly intact, suffering from road rash and other minor bumps and bruises.
-However, if you were on a motorcycle that collided with another moving vehicle, you are likely to experience significant injuries that result in long-term or permanent consequences.
+However, if you were on a motorcycle colliding with another moving vehicle, you will likely experience significant injuries resulting in long-term or permanent consequences.

 Common motorcycle accident injuries include:

 If you were injured in a motorcycle accident, the next step should be filing an insurance claim.
 When another rider or motorist is at fault, you will file a third-party claim against their auto insurance policy.
 If the other driver was an employee and on the clock at the time of the crash, you will probably file a claim against their employer’s insurance policy.

 The insurance claim process should be relatively straightforward.
 However, a number of issues can arise.
 The best way to protect your rights and interests are to work with an experienced Huntsville personal injury attorney during this time.
 Our motorcycle accident lawyers who are experienced in motorcycle accident claims can assist you in:

 You may need to file a personal injury lawsuit depending on the situation.
 This is important under two circumstances.
 First, filing a lawsuit allows your attorney to gather additional evidence that may not be available without legal intervention.
 This may be necessary to prove the other party’s liability.
 It may also pressure the insurer to settle for a higher amount.

 Second, you may need to file a lawsuit if it looks like an insurance settlement is not possible.
 If the insurer treats you unfairly or the at-fault driver was underinsured or uninsured, going to court may be your best chance of obtaining compensation for your injuries.